Recognized as one of BC's Top Employers (2017)

-- Overwaitea Food Group head office employees are encouraged to stay healthy with subsidized memberships to an onsite fitness facility along with healthy food selections from the onsite cafeteria
+- Save-On-Foods head office employees are encouraged to stay healthy with subsidized memberships to an onsite fitness facility

-- Overwaitea Food Group employees can take advantage of discounts on products and are encouraged to save for the future with contributions to defined benefit and defined contribution pension plans, varying with employee group
+- Varying by employee group, Save-On-Foods employees are encouraged to save for the future with contributions to defined benefit and defined contribution pension plans -- employees can also save a little on their grocery bill through an employee discount program

 Recognized as one of Canada's Best Diversity Employers (2016)